-Not later than the tenth (10th) day following receipt of the Third Step decision, the Union shall deliver to the Human Resources Division Manager, by registered or certified mail, a written notice of intent to submit the grievance to Arbitration.
+Not later than the tenth (10th) day following receipt of the Third Step decision, the Union shall deliver to the Human Resources Division Manager, by electronic mail, a written notice of intent to submit the grievance to Arbitration.
 The notice shall contain the information required by Article 10, Grievance Procedure 10.2, Rule G (1-5), and shall include a statement of the Union's arguments with respect to the arbitral issue.

-11.2 Within ten (10) business days, of having notified the City of its intent to arbitrate, a letter shall be directed by the Union, with a copy to Labor Relations, to the Federal Mediation and Conciliation Service requesting a list of no less than (5) persons experienced in the subject matter to be arbitrated.
+11.2 Within ten (10) business days, of having notified the City of its intent to arbitrate, a letter (or electronically via the agency's website) shall be directed by the Union, with a copy to Labor Relations, to the Federal Mediation and Conciliation Service requesting a list of no less than (5) persons experienced in the subject matter to be arbitrated.
 Upon receipt of the list, but no more than five (5) days after receipt, the Union and City shall make an arbitrator selection.
 The Union and the City will alternately eliminate one at a time from said list of persons not acceptable until only one remains.
 The remaining person shall be the arbitrator.
 The City and the Union will alternate the right to strike the first (1st) name in successive arbitrations.
-The City shall contact the arbitrator and establish a mutually agreeable date and time for the arbitration hearing.
-If a mutually agreeable time cannot be arranged with the selected arbitrator, the parties may elect to use the initial list sent by Federal Mediation and Conciliation Service or request another one to select another arbitrator.
+The City shall contact the arbitrator and establish a mutually agreeable date and time for the arbitrator, the parties may elect to use the initial list sent by Federal Mediation and Conciliation Service or request another one to select another arbitrator.